Keyboard shortcuts

 curl -fsSL https://eat.borger.dev | bash

-This installs the latest borger CLI tool, as well as Rustup, Bun, Cargo Watch, and wasm-pack if they can’t be found.
+This installs the latest borger CLI tool, as well as Rustup, Node.js, cargo-watch, and wasm-pack if they can’t be found.
 If asked upon completion, close and restart the terminal.
+Do note the security implications of downloading and installing several programs from the internet.

 Development Cycle